-A judicial recount is a new tabulation of the votes cast for an electoral district, presided over by a judge of a superior court of the province or territory.
+A judicial recount is a new tabulation of the votes cast in an electoral district, presided over by a judge of a superior court of the province or territory.
 A judicial recount must take place if the leading candidates in an electoral district receive the same number of votes after the validation of the results or if they are separated by less than one one-thousandth of the total votes cast.
 It can also be requested by any elector if there is evidence of an error in the original count.
-Following the 2015 general election, out of 338 electoral districts, there were five judicial recounts, all of which confirmed the initial results; none of them were automatic recounts.
+Judicial recounts deal solely with the counting and tabulation of votes.

-All concerns respecting the regularity of an election—other than matters that are handled through judicial recounts—are addressed through the contested election process.
+Concerns respecting the regularity of an election—other than matters that are handled through judicial recounts—are addressed through the contested election process.
 This includes concerns about fraud or irregularities in the electoral process.
 After a person is declared elected, any elector who was eligible to vote in an electoral district, or any candidate in that district, may bring an application for a contested election before a judge.
+In practice, legal contestations are quite rare.
 In a contested election proceeding, a judge is required to determine whether the person who won the election was eligible to be a candidate or whether there were any other irregularities, fraud or corrupt or illegal practices that affected the result of the election.
 The CEO, the Attorney General, the respective returning officer, the candidates in the election and the person bringing the application are all parties to a contested election proceeding.
 At the end of the court proceeding, the judge either dismisses the application or invalidates the result of the election.
 This decision can be appealed directly to the Supreme Court of Canada.

 Mandatory independent audit

-Accounting for the Election
+Accounting for the election

 Under the CEA, the CEO must publish three reports to provide a comprehensive perspective on a general election.